DecryptMike/Online-Code-Activities/README.md

 ## 📄 License

 * This repository is licensed under the (**Default Copyright Law**) which prohibits the redistribution or reuse of its content. <br>
-* However, others are welcome to explore, gain insights, and utilize the materials solely for **personal** learning and reference purposes.

 <br>